TiredSkitarii/dragons-dice-gaming-club/README.md

 All Code was also validates using the online W3C HTML Validator and CSS Validator - no errors were discovered during this Validation.

-When subjectesd to Lighthouse testing, a lag in performance of about 66 on mobile and 75 on Desktop (all other metrics tested well) - upon looking into ways to improve this, it was detrermines (with help from Brian Macharia) that large image sizes may be contributing to the issue - most images were re-formatted into smaller WEBP images with less pixels.
+When subjectesd to Lighthouse testing, a lag in performance of about 66 on mobile and 75 on Desktop (all other metrics tested well) - upon looking into ways to improve this, it was detrermines (with help from Brian Macharia) that large image sizes may be contributing to the issue - all JPEG images were re-formatted into smaller WEBP images with less pixels.
+This improved the score of the mobile load to 73 on mobile (no discernable effect on desktop), but was still slower than was ideal.
+On further review, it was determined that the images could be perhaps made smaller still, but constraints with time prevented this being implemented.
+For now the performance score must remain as it is, but if carried on in future, this project would look to decrease the image sizes further to promote faster loading.
+(A contributing factor to the images large size may be that many of them were photographs, and thus not optimised for digital display)

 ### Browser Compatibility